MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 16: Intro to nuget package management.**

-    In this demo you will learn an essential tool for any modern development.The Microsoft-supported mechanism for sharing code is NuGet, which defines how packages       for.NET are created, hosted, and consumed, and provides the tools for each of those roles.
+    In this demo you will learn an essential tool for any modern software development.The Microsoft-supported methodology for sharing code which is NuGet.

+    NuGet defines how packages for .NET are created, hosted, as well as consumed, and provides the tools for each of those roles.

  - **Demo 17: Package the class library and publish it to nuget package.**